 - Solar power leaves the air as it is, contributing no radiation, carbon, or other air pollutants, as does burning coal, gas, or oil, or nuclear

-- Solar can help fight global warming and reduce the need to build new power plants (most people don’t realize more than 50% of U.S. electricity is produced by burning coal!)
+- Solar helps fight global warming and reduces the need to build new power plants.
+For example, most people don’t realize more than 50% of U.S. electricity is produced by burning coal!

-- Solar produces no noise or waste in its production
+- Solar produces no noise or waste during production.

-- Solar does not use a lot of land, since it is usually mounted on top of buildings
+- Solar does not use a lot of land.
+Home solar systems are mounted on top of buildings.

 To magnify the benefits of a solar PV system, the first thing you should do is figure out how to reduce your energy use.
-The more efficient your home, the smaller PV system you will need.
-Call an experienced contractor like GreenHomes to get a complete home energy assessment— they will provide you with an honest set of recommendations.
+The more efficient your home, the smaller PV system your home requires.
+Call an experienced contractor like GreenHomes to get a complete home energy assessment!
+Only professional auditors provide an honest set of recommendations.

-So, the bottom line is, if you want to watch your utility meter spin backwards, protect the environment, or just be more energy independent, solar PV just may be right for you!
+So, the bottom line is, if you want to watch your utility meter spin backwards, protect the environment or just be more energy independent, home solar PVs just may be right for you!